My kids are pet magnets when we’re on the road. They’re constantly adopting dogs and cats and other animals we encounter in our vacation rentals.

 If you don’t know what that’s like, you’re probably one of the millions of Americans who vacation with their pets.
 You bring your own animal companions, you brave souls.
 A recent poll of pet owners found that 27 percent are planning one or two trips with their pets; 37 percent are planning three to five getaways; and 31 percent plan to travel with their pet six or more times this year.

 Either way, we need to talk.

 Traveling with animals is one of the great unexplored topics in travel journalism.
-That’s because most of the stories begin — and end — with a discussion of whether pets, and specifically “comfort” animals belong on a plane.
+That’s because most of the stories begin — and end — with a discussion of whether pets, and specifically “comfort” animals belong on a plane, or not.
 Fascinating topic, but let’s go in a different direction.

 This is a story about the animals you meet while on your vacation.
 Other people’s pets can be unpredictable, even dangerous.
 And even if that stray dog seems to be a perfect companion that you might want to take home with you, it’s unlikely to have a happy outcome.
 My advice?
 When it comes to meeting Fluffy or Rover on the road, feel free to look and take pictures, but don’t get too friendly.